 If you’re gonna drop $75,000 on a bottle of whiskey, the liquid inside better be sublime.
 And the bottle itself?
 It should elevate the experience.
-It should possess craftsmanship that turns it into a conversation piece and a collector’s item you can proudly display on a shelf at your wet bar or.
+It should possess craftsmanship that turns it into a conversation piece and a collector’s item you can proudly display on a shelf at your wet bar or bar cart.
 This unicorn expression we’re referring to is called ARC-52, a collab between Bowmore and Aston-Martin, which comes in a decanter that looks akin to a crystal spaceship.

 ARC-52 is a 52-year-old single malt whisky.
 It was distilled in 1968, the same year humans first orbited the moon.
 (That historical context is just a fun fact; it doesn’t have much significance in the whiskey world, but it does lend itself nicely to storytelling.)